40 Signs An Elder Loved One Needs Help

 • Banking or shopping during peak hours and may lead to confusion, miscalculations and errors.

-• Driving during rush hour may have too many inputs happening too fast and all at once.
+• Driving during rush hour may have too many inputs happening too quickly and all at once.

 Multitasking: We lose the ability to divide our attention and carry out two or more tasks simultaneously